 ‘The Twin Tapestries’ are based on archival images from Wellcome Collection and the Ethnologisches Museum, Berlin, titled ‘Repair (1915)’ and ‘Restitution (1973)’, respectively.
 They ask what has changed since these photographs were taken and reveal violent pasts and hidden power dynamics at the foundation of Western museology, while reflecting attitudes and practices towards African objects in many European museum collections.

-Lined with walnut panels taken from Wellcome Collection’s ‘Medicine Man’ gallery, which closes shortly after this exhibition opens, the pavilion embodies a physical transformation of the past.
+Lined with walnut panels taken from Wellcome Collection’s former ‘Medicine Man’ gallery, which closed shortly after this exhibition opened, the pavilion embodies a physical transformation of the past.
 Through her practice, Ndiritu asks how we might energetically and architecturally reinvent the role of contemporary museums and transform these institutional spaces.

 ‘The Healing Pavilion’ is curated by Janice Li and Emily Sargent.